christophebe/generate-corpus/README.md

-What is a corpus, Dude ?!
-This is just a set of words related to another one (in this case a keyword).

 This module can build a corpus based on a google search or from a set of URLs.
-The first solution can be used to analyzed the words used by your top competitors.

 **Please wait ... still in progress.
 Your are welcome to contribute or suggest new ideas !**